 Serve with whatever you love on oatmeal!
 I tried a few variations here: maple pumpkin, coconut berry, peanut butter banana, and even a savory one with an additional (fried) egg, sriracha, and green onions.

 - Seal the lid and close the vent valve.
-Push the “Manual” button, set to “High” pressure, and set for 3 minutes (or 5 if you like them softer).
+Push the "Manual" button, set to "High" pressure, and set for 3 minutes (or 5 if you like them really soft)

 - The pot will take a few minutes to reach pressure, then cook for 3 minutes, and then beep.
 Once it beeps, push “cancel” so the pot doesn’t automatically go to the “keep warm” setting, which might scorch the oats.

-- Open the pot, stir well, and serve with favorite toppings: a splash of milk, honey, cinnamon, nuts, and fruit – just to name a few!
+- Carefully open the pot, stir well, and serve with favorite toppings: a splash of milk, honey, cinnamon, nuts, and fruit.
+Enjoy!

 I'm a registered dietitian, mom of 4, avid lover of food and strong promoter of healthy habits.
 Here you will find lots of delicious recipes full of fruits and veggies, tips for getting your kids to eat better and become intuitive eaters and lots of resources for feeding your family.Learn More about Natalie